discord-extensions-archived/CSS-Snippets/BetterChannelIndicators/README.md

 # Moved
 Moved this snippet to it's own repo because of all the changes I made to it to be "better".
 You can find it here: https://github.com/LuckFire/BetterChannelIndiactors

-## NOTE: If you want to use this snippet still, go ahead.
-It wont be updated anymore period tho, so I recommend to switching to the repo I listed above.
+## NOTE: If you want to continue using this snippet, go for it.
+However, it won't be updated anymore PERIOD.
+So if something breaks, it won't be fixed, so I recommend using the new one linked.